rajgupta43/rajgupta43/README.md

 - 👀 I’m interested in cyber security
 - 🌱 I’m currently learning c language
 - 💞️ I’m looking to collaborate on some c projects
-- 📫 How to reach me my mmail is : ragguapta@gmail.com
+- 📫 How to reach me my mail is : ragguapta@gmail.com

 <!---
 rajgupta43/rajgupta43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.